 Let’s Connect 🙂

 As an introvert I am going to tell you that writing an entire page about myself was incredibly awkward, and that if you read this far we are officially friends.
-I’d love to connect — come say hello on Instagram, and if you like happy stitchy things in your inbox, join the Counting Puddles newsletter (I’ll send you a free pattern and 20% off your first purchase as a nice little bonus too!).
+I’d love to connect — come say hello on Instagram, and if you’d like to stay in the loop when I release new patterns, you can join my newsletter (I’ll send you a 20% discount code and exclusive early bird discounts as a nice perk too!).